seinecle/IoT4Entrepreneurs/docs/generated-html/subdir/faq_temp_slides.md

 //ST: 'Escape' or 'o' to see all sides, F11 for full screen, 's' for speaker notes

 == 1.
+The screen shows nothing
+== !

+Make sure you download the latest version of the code, which has been updated on Nov 12, 2018.

+Direct link to download the code: https://github.com/seinecle/IoT4Entrepreneurs/blob/master/src/main/asciidoc/resources/code_for_air_quality_screen.zip

+== 2.
 The screen shows a lot of white particles
 == !
 [.stretch]
 image::pic-2.jpg[align=center]